A base image factory. Here's what's in the image.

 NVIDIA (optional)

 GPU drivers baked into the image.
 CUDA-ready on first boot.
-Select in the web UI.
-No post-install driver dance.
+Auto-detected — only installed when NVIDIA hardware is present.
 No nouveau conflicts.

 Web UI Installer